 Something in us cries out against injustice and inequity and unfairness.
 Something cries out against encroaching power against the church.
 Something in us cries out on behalf of those in our societies around the world who may be oppressed and unfairly treated.
 And we would desire to see governments change, and their attitudes change.
 And yet, Lord, we have to hear what You have said to us, that the priority for us is not politics, it is not social structure.

-The priority for us is godly living, peaceable living, a quiet life that exalts Jesus Christ within integrity and honesty, and a bold and forthright and loud proclamation of the saving Gospel.
-Father, help us to be faithful to this, and to know that whatever government there is is there because by Your providence and Your sovereignty, it is reflective of Your purpose for that time and that place and that people, and there is no power in existence that is not there because You have permitted it.
+The priority for us is godly living, peaceable living, a quiet life that exalts Jesus Christ with integrity and honesty, and a bold and forthright and loud proclamation of the saving gospel.
+Father, help us to be faithful to this, and to know that whatever government there is, is there because by Your providence and Your sovereignty.
+It is reflective of Your purpose for that time and that place and that people, and there is no power in existence that is not there because You have permitted it.
 And all power is ordained by You.

-And may we at all times, show respect to those in authority over us, while being uncompromising in our commitment to obedience.
+And may we at all times show respect to those in authority over us, while being uncompromising in our commitment to obedience.
 And thus, may we bring great glory and honor to You.
-And may we prosper even as did Daniel and his friends, for Your praise in glory, in Christ's name, Amen.
+And may we prosper even as did Daniel and his friends, for Your praise and glory, in Christ's name, amen.